Director of Development, Dougherty Family College and School of Education

 - When partnering on cultivation or solicitation, prepare strategy documents that articulate the engagement plan and purpose of interaction.

-Minimum qualifications: Bachelor's degree and five years of development experience, including major gift solicitation experience
+- Five years of development experience, including major gift solicitation experience

 Any equivalent combination of education and experience from which comparable knowledge and skills have been acquired may be substituted.